alexgo-io/alexlab-doc/docs/whats-new/damm.md

 **🔸 Advanced Swap Mechanics (IOC/FOK Orders and More)**
 DAMM preserves the simple experience of swapping tokens with a slippage setting, but also adds advanced features like Immediate-or-Cancel (IOC) and, in the future, Fill-or-Kill (FOK).
 These tools give traders more control over execution, helping avoid bad fills and improving trade precision.

-## ▶️ Get Started Now
+## ▶️ Coming Soon

-Head to the [DAMM Pools section](https://app.alexlab.co/pool) on ALEX DEX to try it out!
+DAMM goes live this July on ALEX DEX.
+Get ready for smarter swaps and concentrated liquidity!

 ## Support